MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Do capacity planning** by analyzing your expected traffic patterns.
 Conduct thorough testing to understand how your application performs under different loads.
 Take into consideration factors such as simultaneous transactions, request rates, and data transfer.
 >
 >   Make your SKU choices based on that panning.
 The Standard SKU is more cost-effective and suitable for moderate traffic scenarios.
-If you anticipate higher loads, Azu
+If you anticipate higher loads, Premium is recommended.
+>
 > - **Analyze performance data** by regularly reviewing [Front Door reports](/azure/frontdoor/standard-premium/how-to-reports).
 These reports provide insights into various metrics that can serve as performance  indicators at the technology level.
 >
 >   Front Door reports can help set realistic performance targets for your workload.
 Consider factors such as response times, throughput, and error rates.
 Align the targets with your business requirements and user expectations.